liutikas/liutikas.github.io/_posts/2022-06-02-Death-By-A-Thousand-Cuts.md

 Another consideration is to make your [Gradle configuration as lazy as possible](https://docs.gradle.org/current/userguide/lazy_configuration.html) moving to properties and providers so that the heavy work is only done when your task is executed.
-You should avoid I/O (e.g. reading contents of a file), calling external processed (e.g. getting git commit), making network calls, or other heavy computations during the configuration phase.
-Don't hesitate to file bugs to plugins that haven't migrated - it is the time for them to move to modern Gradle APIs.
+You should avoid I/O (e.g. reading contents of a file), calling external processes (e.g. getting git commit), making network calls, or other heavy computations during the configuration phase.
+Don't hesitate to file bugs to plugins that haven't migrated yet - it is time for them to move to modern Gradle APIs.

 Next, for the work that *must* happen in configuration evaluate whether it